dennzimm/npmrc-replace-env/README.md

 This approach prioritizes security, preventing inadvertent exposure of sensitive information, like auth tokens in your `.npmrc` file, in version control systems.

+Check out my article for a quick overview and insights about this utility [here](https://dev.to/dennzimm/how-to-replace-environment-variables-in-a-npmrc-file-jpg)!

 ## Table of Contents

 - [Installation](#installation)